 The policy also outlines the basic requirements under the WWCC Scheme, which include:

-The Diocese of Wollongong (DoW) Working with Children Check (WWCC) Practice Note is an accompanying document to the DoW Working with Children Check Policy (which can be found here).
+The Diocese of Wollongong (DoW) Working with Children Check (WWCC) Practice Note is an accompanying document to the DoW Working with Children Check Policy.
 This Practice Note is a resource to provide practical assistance to persons who are responsible for implementing the WWCC legislation in parishes and ministries in the DoW.
 It provides details around the following internal DoW processes and procedures that are followed in regards to the administration of the WWCC:

 Over Friday 31 August and Saturday 1 September 2018, approximately 600 people from the Dioceses of Parramatta and Wollongong, together with many members of religious congregations and several other dioceses, attended one of two forums regarding Creating a safe Church from within.